danog/MadelineProtoDocs/docs/docs/UPDATES.md

 #### Configuration

-Configuration can be done entirely using in-memory persistent properties, for example:
+Configuration can be done entirely using persistent properties, for example:

 ```php
 <?php